gord0186/new_website/work/cyborg_rat_7.md

 {% include image_header.html background_image="cyborg/cyborg_header.jpg" color="rgba(255,255,255,.8)" logo="cyborg/cyborg_logo.svg" %}

-{% include about.html background_color="rgba(245,245,255,0)" class="inner_page_about"
+{% include about.html class="inner_page_about"

-about_content="Mad Catz is one of the best gaming hardware providers in the industry.
-For this project, I needed to redesign and create a new Eco-friendly package design for the Mad Catz Cyborg Rat 7 computer mouse.
-To accomplish this I created Glueless Package out of recycled cardboard for the main box and the second box which holds all the extra parts.
-I then Designed an aluminum stand that wrapped around the secondary box to hold and display the mouse. "
+about_content="Mad Catz is one of the leading gaming hardware providers in the industry.
+For this project, it was necessary to redesign a new eco-friendly package design for the Mad Catz, Cyborg Rat 7 computer mouse.
+To accomplish this I designed a glue-less package out of recycled cardboard for the main box and the secondary box.
+The secondary box is necessary to hold all the additional hardware that is included to customize the mouse.
+In addition an 100% recyclable stand made out of aluminum that wrap around the secondary box and sat inside the first box was designed to hold and display the mouse."

 %}